Aboriginal Law Practicum

 Description

 This course is an exercise in legal archaeology.
-Students will study in depth, from beginning to end, a current or recent case about Aboriginal law that the Supreme Court of Canada has decided, heard or given leave to appeal.
-(The instructor will select the case before the end of First Term after consulting with the students then enrolled.)
-The class will discuss, in sequence, any relevant statutory or constitutional provisions, the originating documents in the case, the factums filed at first instance, the first level decision, the factums filed at the Court of Appeal, the Court of Appeal decision, the factums the parties and interveners have filed with the Supreme Court, and, if it’s available by then, the video of the oral hearing before the S.C.C.
-Only then will we read and discuss the Supreme Court decision in the case (if it’s been released).
-There may be an opportunity for students also to meet and discuss the case with counsel involved in arguing it.
+In it, students study in depth, from beginning to end, a significant case about Aboriginal law: usually, but not always, one that the Supreme Court of Canada has heard or agreed to hear.
+The class will discuss, in sequence, with reference to the relevant procedural rules, the pleadings, the closing arguments at trial, the first level decision, the factums filed at the Court of Appeal, the Court of Appeal decision, and the materials in the leave to appeal application at the Supreme Court of Canada.
+Students may have the opportunity to meet and discuss the case with counsel involved in arguing it.

 Evaluation